Helpful resources

 electric vehicle connected to a charging station

 As the battery approaches the point of overheating, the charging speed decreases.
 What happens is that the battery management system (BMS) adapts the charging rate to the temperature of the battery.
-To prevent overheating, the charging rate and charging time will be impacted to a greater or lesser degree.
+To prevent overheating, the charging rate and charging time are affected to varying degrees.

-In extreme cases, charging may even be halted for safety reasons while the battery cools down.
+In extreme cases, charging may even be paused for safety reasons while the battery cools down.

 Battery cooling system